A guide for helping the testers

 An average tester has to sit in front of the computer and test the software based on types of usage and input combinations, comparing the results and making a record of the same.

-An automated testing tool playbacks the pre-recorded and predefined actions.
+An automated testing tool playbacks pre-recorded and predefined actions.
 Compare the results as per the expected behavior and document any errors and report them to the tester.

 Once created automated tests quickly repeat and extend themselves to perform tasks that seem impossible with manual testing.